meysamminoo/expence-tracker/README.md

 # Expence Tracker

 Program work: management money and information expense and income.\
-Ability to search based on descriptions transactions
+Ability to search based on descriptions transactions.\
+Ability to select categories for each transaction.\
+Ability to filter based on transaction categories.\

 ## Screenshot